Love Mocktail: Release

 The film was released on 31 January 2020, in Karnataka and other screens in India.

 Home media

 The film was made available for streaming over Amazon Prime on 8 March 2020.
 Love Mocktail premiered on television on 29 March, on Star Suvarna.

 Remake

 The movie is being remade in Telugu starring Tamannaah and Satyadev in the lead roles.
 The production will be led by Kannada director Nagashekar, who will also be co-producing the film with Bhavani Ravi.
-The film will be titled Gurthunda Seethakalam.
-The 2022 Odia movie Gupchup was loosely based on this movie.
+The film was titled Gurthunda Seethakalam.